Skarteyy/Study-Scheduler/README.md

 # Study-Scheduler
 A simple, effective tool to help students manage their study workload.
-(Can be used on a Linux environment)
+(Can be used only on a Linux environment)

 -You can directly access the app by "scheduler.exe".